jnozzi/cocoadev.com/SiteContent/General/NumericValueOfAByte.markdown

 Okay, I want something simple, but yet, I can't find the appropriate method to do it.

-I have a [[NSData]] with data in it, several thousands of hexadecimal values.
-I want to scan through the [[NSData]] and get something from every byte.
+I have a General/NSData with data in it, several thousands of hexadecimal values.
+I want to scan through the General/NSData and get something from every byte.

 For the first half of the byte (sometimes called nibble), I want it's string value.
 For example : 6 becomes "6" and A becomes "a"...
 For the other half, I want it's decimal value.
 For example : 6 gives me 6 and F gives me 15...